sandrooliveira/advanced-css-course/README.md

 http://trillo.netlify.com/ <br />
 https://nexter.netlify.com/ <br />

-So this is an repository to store the code of these projects :).
+So this is an repository to store the code of these projects and some concepts I am learning :).